Bellevue Little Theatre set to perform 'Death by Design'

 Who is the guilty party?
 The audience will not know until the final scene.

-Covid precautions are in place, and audience members are requested to wear a mask during the production.
+COVID precautions are in place and audience members are asked to wear a mask during the production.

 The cast is as follows: Bill Bossman, Chris Ebke, Satah Ebke, Adam Kerr, Connie Lee, Devon Moore, Nicki Sitler and Charity Williams.